 - describe impacts of climate change on land ice and the oceans.

-Keeping track of What You LearnIn these pages, you'll find two kinds of questions.
+Keeping track of What You LearnIn these pages, you'll find three kinds of questions.

 - Checking In questions are intended to keep you focused on key concepts.
 They allow you to check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.